behumb/modelcls/platform_app/README.md

 # platform App

-A docker compose service "platform_queues" run a script, that read images from `platform/images_files` directory and send load result to rabbitmq queues.
+A docker compose service "platform_queues" run a script, that read images from `IMAGE_FOLDER_PATH` directory and send load result to rabbitmq queues.
 Also it's consume requests from modelclsApp and save received data in `platform_app/db/sql_app.db`.

 Script params should be placed in `.env` file (can be specified in docker-compose config) or in `docker-compose.yaml` directly.